alexellis/twitter-bots/elastic_forwarder/README.md

-Follows a hashtag and forwards tweets into an Elastic search endpoint as they as observed.
+This bot follows a hashtag from Twitter's streaming API and then forwards them straight into an Elastic search endpoint as they are indexed.
+The indexed Tweets can then be used in a graphical interface called Kibana to:

+* Create a tag cloud
+* Search for topics / trends
+* Perform big data analysis
+* Create attractive charts to share with marketing / followers on Twitter.

 Example usage:
 =============

 ```
-node app.js docker http://elastic_search_url/
+node app.js docker http://elastic_search_url/tweets/tweet/
 ```